strategineer/personal-website/content/blog/2025-01-02/index.md

 I love when Tchaikovsky writes stories from limited POVs --- specifically, in this case, beings going through an expansion of their own sentience and sapience.

-Dogs of War does this and does it well.
+Dogs of War does exactly this and does it really well.

-NB: The very Trump-like villain might make recommending this book a bit of a tougher nowadays.
-This might also explain why Dogs of War, despite being so good, is less well known than Tchaikovsky's other work considering it was released in 2016.

-Oof.

 {{< book "The Player Of Games" >}}

-2024 was the year that **I finally read some Iain Banks Culture novels**.
+2024 was the year that **I finally read some of Iain Banks's Culture novels**.

 It only took me 15 years of wanting to but never getting around to it.